iexcloud/docs/source/reference/glossary.md

 ## Update Schedules

-The regular times new data is made available in a Core Dataset.
+The regular times Apperate publishes new data to a Core Dataset.
 A Core Dataset endpoint doc's **Update Schedule** section describes the publishing times.
-See [IEX Cloud Core Datasets](https://iexcloud.io/docs/core) in the API reference.
+For examples, see the **Update Schedule** section of any endpoint listed in [IEX Cloud Core Datasets](https://iexcloud.io/docs/core) navigation in the API reference.

 ## Workspace